curiosag/StackOverflowStrategies/README.md

-# Stack Overflow Strategies
+# Stack Overflow Survival Guide

-A collection of strategies and approaches, from good to evil, to get going on and get along with the [Stack Overflow](https://stackoverflow.com/) site.
+A collection of strategies and approaches learned the hard way.
+They range from good to evil, intended to get going and get along on the rugged terrain of the [Stack Overflow](https://stackoverflow.com/) site and its diverse population.

 ```java
 public enum Approach {
     GOOD, LEGITIMATE, QUESTIONABLE, EVIL
 }
 ```
+ - SO ... stack overflow
-OP ... original post
+ - OP ... original post

 ## When answering